-No. I/A (1) Documentation

-1 A The general specification for the automation of the yacht

-2 A The detailed specification of the essential service systems

-(1) A = to be submitted for approval;

-I = to be submitted for information.
+No. I/A (1) Documentation 1 Α The general specification for the automation of the yacht 2 Α he detailed specification of the essential service systems 3 Α e list of components used in the automation circuits, and references (Manufacturer, type, etc.) 4 1 Instruction manuals 5 1 Test procedures for control, alarm and safety systems 6 Α A general diagram showing the monitoring and/or control positions for the various installations, with an indication of the means of access and the means of communication between the positions as well as with the engineers (1) A = to be submitted for approval; I = to be submitted for information.